mirror/boost/boost/libs/ptr_container/doc/ptr_container.rst

 :Authors:       Thorsten Ottosen
 :Contact:       nesotto@cs.auc.dk
 :organizations: `Department of Computer Science`_, Aalborg University, and `Dezide Aps`_
-:date:          24th of September
+:date:          3rd of May 2005
-:copyright:     Thorsten Ottosen 2004.
+:copyright:     Thorsten Ottosen 2004-2005.
 Use, modification and distribution is subject to the Boost Software License, Version 1.0 (see LICENSE_1_0.txt__).

 __ http://www.boost.org/LICENSE_1_0.txt